 After a series of photo sessions, trekking and chocolate break, here we reached our first stop (2.5 km) – The Magic View Café, amidst a lot of laughter and fun.
-This place stands true to its name, the view was truly magical.
-Bird’s eye view of the entire Dharamshala from this point is something to soak in.
-One can even spot the cricket stadium which can stump anyone with its beautiful location.
+This place stands true to its name and the views were truly magical.
+Furthermore, the Bird’s eye view of the entire Dharamshala from this point was something to soak in and one can even spot the cricket stadium which can stump anyone with its beautiful location.
 While we are enjoying the view, something was brewing in the air.

 Suddenly there were clouds everywhere and it started raining cats and dogs, accompanied by hailstorms and loud booms of lightning.
 This sudden change in weather made us a tad disappointed after high expectations.
 Sad! we started planning for the outcomes either we will stay here for 1 hour and continue if the rain stops, or we will return back as we had to board our bus in the evening back to Delhi.

-After 30 minutes, we decided to continue our trek and buy raincoats for each one of us as the weather was not clear yet.
-Shopkeeper charged us 150 for new and 100 for used raincoats, which were merely a piece of plastic in the shape of an over-sized poncho.
+After 30 minutes, we decided to continue our trek and bought raincoats for each one of us as the weather was not clear yet.
+As a matter of fact, the shopkeeper charged us 150 for new and 100 for used raincoats, which were merely a piece of plastic in the shape of an over-sized poncho.

 Although things seem impossible at times, determination always finds a way.
-The sky was clear exactly after an hour and our defender – Mr. Sun shone even brighter than before.
+Consequently, the sky was clear exactly after an hour and our defender Mr. Sun shone even brighter than before.